 Can I Have Both Medicare Part A and Part B?

-Yes, the majority of people who qualify for Medicare have coverage under both Part A and Part B. Part A covers hospital insurance for inpatient care or skilled nursing care, while Part B covers medical services like doctor visits and preventive medical care.
+Yes, most people who qualify for Medicare have coverage under Part A and Part B. Part A covers hospital insurance for inpatient care or skilled nursing care.
+In contrast, Part B covers medical services like doctor visits and preventive medical care.

 Can I Switch Between Medicare Advantage Plans?

-Yes, people who have Medicare Advantage coverage can switch plans during the annual Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.
-Beneficiaries have the option to return to Original Medicare with or without a standalone Part D plan during this time or change to a different Medicare Advantage plan altogether.
+Yes, people with Medicare Advantage coverage can switch plans during the annual Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.
+During this time, beneficiaries have the option to return to Original Medicare with or without a standalone Part D plan or change to a different Medicare Advantage plan altogether.

 Are There Any Income Limits for Medicare Part C Eligibility?

 Medicare Part C has no income restrictions on eligibility.
-Income restrictions might apply, however, to those applying for Extra Help (a low-income subsidy) to cover prescription drug costs.
+However, income restrictions might apply to those applying for Extra Help (a low-income subsidy) to cover prescription drug costs.

 How Does Eligibility for Other Health Coverage Impact My Medicare Options?

-Other health coverage, such as employer-sponsored insurance or veterans’ benefits, may have an impact on an individual’s Medicare options.
-Make sure you understand the coordination of benefits and the potential consequences of enrolling in or deferring certain Medicare plans based on existing coverage.
+Other health coverage, such as employer-sponsored insurance or veterans’ benefits, may impact an individual’s Medicare options.
+Ensure you understand the coordination of benefits and the potential consequences of enrolling in or deferring certain Medicare plans based on existing coverage.
 For more information, contact CoverRight or speak with a Medicare expert or insurer.